taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 2. To switch between existing local branches.
 3. To check out and go to a particular status of a particular file.

+## Push
+The git push command is used to upload local repository content to a remote repository.
+Pushing is how commits are transfered from a  local repository on to a remote repository.
+- It uses the following command: git push <remote> <branch>
+  After a local repository has been modified a push is executed to share the modifications with remote team members.